Sunday, 30 November 2025

 • (If you use Copilot Studio and it calls Azure AI Foundry, it also bills Tokens (also complex to estimate)

-• Copilot Studio is using the AI Foundry connector via its Premium connector.
+• Copilot Studio utilises the AI Foundry connector through its Premium connector.

 Monday, 26 May 2025